-After you connect to any new Windows instance you've just launched, we recommend that you change the Windows Administrator password from the default value.
+After you connect to any new Windows instance you've just launched, we recommend that you change the Administrator password from the default value.
 You change the password while logged on to the instance itself, just as you would on any other Windows Server.

-8. Create another user account with administator privileges on the instance.
-Another administrator account is a safeguard if you forget your administrator password or have a problem with the administator account.
+8. Create another user account with administrator privileges on the instance.
+Another account with administrator privileges is a safeguard if you forget the Administrator password or have a problem with the Administrator account.